 - Are there jobs available on campus?

 How can my student apply to Simpson College?

 Your student has three ways they can apply to Simpson.
 They can apply using our online application.
-If they are applying to other colleges using the Common Application they can simply add Simpson College to schools they want their application sent to.
+If they are applying to other colleges using the Common Application they can add Simpson College to schools where they want their application sent.
 Students also have the option of printing out a pdf of the application and mailing it to the Office of Admissions.

 What needs to be included with the application?

 - Completed application for admission (no application fee required)